-- 7. The other proactive choice that Rhode Island can make is "adaptation."
+- 7. The other proactive choice that Rhode Islandsociety can make is "adaptation."
 Adaptation is an adjustment in human or natural systems to reduce harm from climate change impacts or exploit beneficial opportunities.
 Beyond these two choices, the only other option is to wait for climate changes to occur and react to them.
-Reactive adaptation is likely to be less efficient and result in lost opportunities. - 8.
-The Ocean SAMP is a tool for adaptive management, suited to address long-term and evolving phenomena such as climate change.
-Among some of the notable potential impacts of current and future climate change are an accelerated rate of erosion and deterioration of the state's recreational beaches, flooding damage and loss of coastal infrastructure associated with Ocean SAMP uses, fatigue (weakening) and more severe damage to offshore installations and marine vessels, and the introduction of invasive species to the Ocean SAMP marine ecology.
-With advanced planning, the harm and costs associated with these potential impacts can be reduced and may be avoided. - 9.
-This chapter looks at observed past climate-related trends across global and local scales, and at climate change projections as suggested by existing peer-reviewed studies and models.
-The chapter examines what these climate change trends mean for the marine ecosystem of the Ocean SAMP area and human activities related to the Ocean SAMP.
+Reactive adaptation is likely to be less efficient and result in lost opportunities. do nothing and face the consequences. - 8.
+The Ocean SAMP is a tool for adaptive management, suited to address long-term and evolving phenomenon such as climate change.
+Among some of the notable potential impacts of current and future climate change are an accelerated rate of erosion and deterioration of the State's recreational beaches, flooding damage and loss of coastal infrastructure associated with Ocean SAMP uses, fatigue and more severe damage to offshore installations and marine vessels, and the introduction of invasive species to the Ocean SAMP marine ecology.
+With advanced planning, the harm and costs associated with these potential impacts can be reducedmitigated and may be avoided. - 9.
+This chapter looks at observed past climate-related trends across global and local scales, climate change projections in the future as suggested by existing peer-reviewed scientific studies and models, and examines what these climate change trends mean for the marine ecosystem of the Ocean SAMP area and human activities related to the Ocean SAMP.
 That there will be changes is unequivocal in the scientific community, which relies upon proven data from the past.
-Making projections inherently includes uncertainty.
-However, it provides information for planning, backed by the best available science, which gives managers and citizens a tool to be proactive. - 10.
+Making projections into the future inherently includes uncertainty, however, provides information for planning, backed by the best available science, which gives managers and citizens a tool to be proactive. may have some uncertainty-as would any attempt to predict the future-but these projections are based upon the best science available, and data from monitoring and assessing historical changes.
+The goal of these impact assessments is to evaluate exposure of natural and human communities to changes in climate and link exposure to key processes that shape ecosystems.
+Assessing vulnerability helps to develop priorities when implementing actions (TNC 2010). - 10.
 In other words, current assessment and informed analysis begins to "mainstream" climate change into the Ocean SAMP, recognizing that conditions will change and management must be adaptive in response.
 Mainstreaming means that climate concerns and adaptation responses are integrated into relevant policies and plans.
 This chapter only begins to overlay climate change on the Ocean SAMP.
 Assessing climate change vulnerabilities and defining adaptation goals and actions require an inclusive process over time.

-Section 310.
-Climate Change Observed Trends: Global, U.S. Northeast, Rhode Island
+Climate Change Observed Trends: Global, US Northeast, Rhode Island

-1. Overall, both air and sea temperature in the state, region, and globally have been increasing, sea level has been rising, it has become wetter, the severity of storms is increasing, and the acidity of the sea has increased.
-A summary of observed and documented climate change trends described in this section at the global, regional, and state levels is given in Table 3.1.
+1. Overall, both air and sea temperature in the state, region and globally have been increasing, sea level has been rising, it has become wetter, the severity of storms is increasing, and the acidity of the sea has increased.
+A summary of observed and documented climate change trends described in this section at the global, regional and state levels is given in Table 1 below.
 Since there are little or no data for the Ocean SAMP area, this is generally for the state of Rhode Island and its offshore waters.